 youths who have taken approved driver training courses.
 Studies have shown

 may be able to cut the rates on other cars it owns.

-area as in others.
+of the Delaware Valley area than in others.

 Insurance companies charge more for insurance on cars that are relatively

 expensive to replace and repair, or prone to damage and theft.
 Some companies

 charge extra for, or refuse to insure, high-performance cars because their

 owners may be less responsible than other drivers.